MARS-Group-HAW/MARS-Group-HAW.github.io/src/pages/student.md

 # Thesis offerings
 The MARS Group is currently researching a whole range of topics that are also relevant for students who want to write a Bachelor's or Master's thesis with us.
+These include the following main topics:

+- Multi-agent systems
+- Agent-based modeling and simulation
+- LLM-based agents, generative agents and agent-centered AI
+- Cooperation in multi-agent systems
+- Multi-agent (deep) reinforcement learning (MA(D)RL)
+- Digital twins
+- Environmental and geoinformatics

+Even if some of our research work is of a fundamental nature, the focus is usually on a specific field of application.
+The following list shows some of the areas in which we have already worked or are currently working:

+- Transportation and smart cities
+- Logistics
+- Spread of infectious diseases
+- Global climate change
+- National parks and wildlife sanctuaries
+- Timetables for schools
+- Forest ecosystems
+- Citizen science
+- Coordination of drone swarms and fire-fighting aircraft

-The following is an - incomplete - list.
-If one or more topics are of interest to you, please contact [Prof Dr Thomas Clemen](mailto:thomas.clemen@haw-hamburg.de) directly.
+The following is an - incomplete - list of possible (follow-up) topics.
+If one or more topics are of interest to you, please contact me directly at [Prof. Dr. Thomas Clemen](mailto:thomas.clemen@haw-hamburg.de).

 #### Subject area 1.
 We are concerned with the question of how software agents in large scenarios, i.e. with very many agents, can be realised in an intelligent and learning manner.